Kwangyun/Kwangyun.github.io/_posts/2023-06-15-File-Upload.md

 ## Proof of Concept {#section-2}
 For the Proof of Concept (POC), the tester uploaded a `php-reverse-shell.php` created by [Ivan-sincek](https://github.com/ivan-sincek/php-reverse-shell/blob/master/src/reverse/php_reverse_shell.php) to the file upload section.
-By visiting the uploads directory, the tester confirmed a successful  reverse shell.
 Below are the steps taken.

-First, the tester modified the IP and Port of the `php-reverse-shell.php` to the testers IP and Port.
+First, the tester modified the IP and Port of the `php-reverse-shell.php` script to the testers IP and Port.

 ![](/assets/upload/change.png)

-The script was uploaded successfully.
+The tester then proceeded to upload the script and successfully uploaded the script.
 ![](/assets/upload/success.png)

 Next, the tester created a  net cat listener to catch the reverse shell.